Border Patrol Faulted For Favoring Steel And Concrete Wall Over High-Tech Solutions

 At the Border Security Expo in San Antonio, held last March, "domain awareness" tech was the hottest gear.
 With Trump's border wall now approaching $25 million a mile, Good said the mobile towers cost the government less than $1 million each.

-Last week, three landowners in the Laredo area filed legal documents in federal court to try and stop the Justice Department from condemning their riverside property for wall construction.
-One of their main arguments is the Inspector General's report.
+Last week, three landowners in the Laredo area filed legal documents in federal court to try to stop the Justice Department from condemning their riverside property for wall construction.
+One of their main arguments is the inspector general's report.

 "So if you have just technology, they can still come right through there.
 All they have to do is get across, get onto that highway, load up in a car, and they're gone," said CBP's Kelly Good.
 "The wall or barrier is giving you time to slow it down."